Vitamin B6 for Morning Sickness

-A typical dose of vitamin B6 for morning sickness is 25 mg, 3 times a day.2
+A typical dose of vitamin B6 for morning sickness is 10 mg to 25 mg, 3 times a day.2

-Talk to your health professional before taking vitamin B6 for morning sickness.
+Talk to your health professional before you take vitamin B6 for morning sickness.

 Intake of more than 100 mg a day of vitamin B6 can cause temporary nerve damage.

 Health Tools help you make wise health decisions or take action to improve your health.

 - Festin M (2014).
 Nausea and vomiting in early pregnancy.
 BMJ Clinical Evidence. http://clinicalevidence.bmj.com/x/pdf/clinical-evidence/en-gb/systematic-review/1405.pdf.
 Accessed June 23, 2014.

 - Kelly TF, Savides TJ (2009).
 Gastrointestinal disease in pregnancy.
 In RK Creasy et al., eds., Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice, 6th ed., pp. 1041–1057.
 Philadelphia: Saunders Elsevier.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine